mcuquet/mcuquet.github.io/Research/Publications.md

 For citation indices, see [Google Scholar](https://scholar.google.at/citations?user=540UR0IAAAAJ).

+## Edited proceedings

+- Michael Martin, **Martí Cuquet**, Erwin Folmer (Eds.).
+  _Joint Proceedings of the Posters and Demos Track of the 12th International Conference on Semantic Systems - SEMANTiCS2016 and the 1st International Workshop on Semantic Change & Evolving Semantics (SuCCESS'16)_,
+  CEUR Workshop Proceedings, upcoming, 2016.

 ## Journal articles

 - [Source and accessible entanglement of few-body systems](Source and accessible entanglement of few-body systems).